TANZANIA TRAVEL GUIDE – THINGS TO KNOW BEFORE YOU GO

 PASSPORT AND VISA

 Most European or United States passport holders need a passport and a visa to enter Tanzania.
+Children usually need their own visa.
 This visa is valid for both Tanzania and Zanzibar, as it’s the same country.
 Depending on your nationality, your passport should be valid for at least 6 months from either your day of arrival in Tanzania or your day of departure.
 We recommend making sure you have at least 2 empty visa pages for your visa and the entrance and exit stamps.

-The visa costs 50 USD for most European passport holders and 100 USD for United States passport holders.
+The visa costs 50 USD for most European passport holders and 100 USD for United States passport holders (for both adults and children).
 For US-citizens, the visa issued will automatically be a multiple-entry visa.
 For Europeans, the visa is single entry.

 Visas can be obtained at borders and airports or online.
 We recommend you exclusively use the official government website, in order to avoid extra costs and delays.